XTLS/Xray-examples/Serverless-for-iran/README.md

 # Serverless for Iran

-bypass censorship without using any server.
+bypass censorship using fragment and noise.

 it doesn't change the IP, so it is not suitable for anonymity and websites that have sanctioned Iran.